privacyidea/privacyidea-credential-provider/doc/installation.rst

    An attacker who intercepts the communication could modify the authentication response and thus make the second factor useless.

+You may specify the path to a custom login image.

+.. note:: The image must be a BMP version 3 file.

 After these two steps the privacyIDEA Credential Provider is installed on your system and can be chosen for login.